-There are no observer program records of bowhead whale mortality or serious injury incidental to U.S. commercial fisheries in Alaska; however, there have been reports of bowhead whale mortality and serious injury due to entanglement in fishing gear (Table 3).
+There are no observer program records of bowhead whale mortality or serious injury incidental to U.S. commercial fisheries in Alaska; however, there have been reports of bowhead whale mortality and serious injury due to entanglement in fishing gear (Table 2).
 Because no U.S. commercial fisheries occur in the Beaufort or Chukchi seas, bowhead whale mortality or injury that can be associated with U.S. commercial fisheries is currently attributed to interactions with fisheries in the Bering Sea.
 Citta et al. (2014) found that the distribution of satellite-tagged bowhead whales in the Bering Sea spatially, but not temporally, overlapped areas where commercial pot fisheries occurred and noted the potential risk of entanglement in lost gear.
 George et al. (2017) analyzed scarring data for bowhead whales harvested between 1990 and 2012 to estimate the frequency of line entanglement.
+Approximately

-Approximately 12.2% of the harvested whales examined for signs of entanglement (59/485) had scar patterns that were identified as definite entanglement injuries (29 whales with possible entanglement scars were excluded).
+12.2% of the harvested whales examined for signs of entanglement (59/485) had scar patterns that were identified as definite entanglement injuries (29 whales with possible entanglement scars were excluded).
 Most of the entanglement scars occurred on the peduncle, and entanglement scars were rare on smaller subadult and juvenile whales (body length <10 m), possibly because young whales are less likely to survive entanglements and have had fewer years during which to acquire entanglement scars (George et al. 2017).
 The authors suspected the entanglement scars were largely the result of interactions with commercial pot gear (including derelict gear) in the Bering Sea.
 A review of the photo-identification catalog from 1985 to 2011 found the probability of scarring due to entanglement was about 2.2% per year (95% CI: 1.1-3.3%), with 12.4% of living bowhead whales photographed in 2011 showing evidence of entanglement (George et al. 2019).

-Between 2016 and 2020, there were three reports of bowhead whale mortality or serious injury caused by interactions with fishing gear (Table 3).
-Three of the bowhead whales taken in the Alaska Native subsistence hunt in 2017 were seriously injured prior to harvest due to entanglement in pot gear suspected (but not confirmed) to be from Bering Sea commercial pot fisheries (Rolland et al. 2019, Freed et al. 2022), resulting in a mean annual mortality and serious injury rate of 0.6 bowhead whales in unknown (commercial, recreational, or subsistence) fisheries between 2016 and 2020 (Table 3).
-These three whales are also included in the Alaska Native subsistence harvest for 2017 (Table 4).
+Between 2017 and 2021, there were two reports of bowhead whale mortality or serious injury caused by interactions with fishing gear (Table 2).
+Two of the bowhead whales taken in the Alaska Native subsistence hunt in 2017 were seriously injured prior to harvest due to entanglement in pot gear suspected (but not confirmed) to be from Bering Sea commercial pot fisheries (Freed et al. 2023), resulting in a mean annual mortality and serious injury rate of 0.4 bowhead whales in unknown (commercial, recreational, or subsistence) fisheries between 2017 and 2021 (Table 2).
+These two whales are also included in the Alaska Native subsistence harvest for 2017 (Table 3).

-Thus, the minimum estimated mean annual mortality and serious injury rate in unknown (commercial, recreational, or subsistence) fisheries between 2016 and 2020 is 0.6 whales (Table 3; Freed et al. 2022), although the actual rates are currently unknown.
+Thus, the minimum estimated mean annual mortality and serious injury rate in unknown (commercial, recreational, or subsistence) fisheries between 2017 and 2021 is 0.4 whales (Table 2; Freed et al. 2023), although the actual rates are currently unknown.
 These mortality and serious injury estimates result from actual counts of verified human-caused deaths and serious injuries and are minimums because not all entangled animals are found, reported, or have the cause of death determined.

-Table 3.
-Summary of mortality and serious injury of Western Arctic bowhead whales, by year and type, reported between 2016 and 2020 (NMFS Alaska Region marine mammal stranding network, Rolland et al. 2019, Freed et al. 2022).
+Table 2.
+Summary of mortality and serious injury of Western Arctic bowhead whales, by year and type, reported between 2017 and 2021 (NMFS Alaska Region marine mammal stranding network, Freed et al. 2023).